Reel Classics: the classic movie site

 Article | Downloads | Image Credits

 Often the difference between ordinary beauties and beauties who find success in motion pictures is not the degree of photogeneity in the face but knowing how to use it.
 Such was the case with Alida Valli who appeared in more than 100 films over the course of a mostly-European career that spanned eight decades.
 For all her success playing everything from ingénues to character roles, both comic and tragic, Italian-born "Valli" (as she was credited during her brief career away from the continent) made a name for herself in the English-speaking film world during the late 1940s and early '50s playing some of the movies' most enigmatic women, fascinating audiences not only with her looks, but with her ability to simultaneously hide and reveal a character's thoughts and emotions.
-Set in a flawless porcelain face, her wide, expressive eyes could demonstrate a depth of emotion while at the same time leaving the audience guessing the true nature of the thoughts and feelings behind it.
+Framed beneath a broad forehead and natural auburn hair, her wide, expressive eyes could demonstrate a depth of emotion while at the same time leaving the audience guessing the true nature of the thoughts and feelings behind it.
 From suspected murderesses to wounded young women clinging to the past, Alida Valli's English-speaking characters were few but affecting and memorable.
+And, though frequently less mysterious in nature, many of her European roles (which demonstrate a much broader array of characterizations and performances) are equally, if not more, fascinating to watch.

 Multimedia Clips: